sago35/tinygo-autocmpl/README.md

 # tinygo-autocmpl

-`tinygo-autocmpl` adds bash/zsh/clink completion to tinygo
+`tinygo-autocmpl` adds bash/zsh/fish/clink completion to tinygo

-`tinygo-autocmpl` only support bash, zsh and clink at the moment, but other shells like fish should be able to do the same.
+`tinygo-autocmpl` only support bash, zsh, fish and clink at the moment, but other shells like PowerShell should be able to do the same.
 Your contributions are welcome.

 ## Description